PardhavMaradani/vit-timetable-export-plugin/README.md

 - Click on the `+` sign next to `Other calendars` in the left pane and select `Create new calendar`
   - A new calendar will make it easy to manage (like toggling on/off, changing colors, delete, etc) and is strongly recommended rather than importing into any existing calendar
+  - Standalone events from `Exam Schedule` and `Assignment Upload Schedule` `.ics` files could however be imported into existing calendars if needed
 - Give a name to your calendar and click on `Create calendar`
 - Click on the `Import & Export` option in the left pane
 - Select the newly created calendar in the `Add to calendar` dropdown